okd-project/okd/Documentation/UPI/Requirements/DNS_Bind.md

  - This guide is based on CentOS 7;
  - Firewall rules are managed by firewalld.
+ - This guide use `example.com` as base domain.
+Replace it with your own.

 ## Walkthrough
 ### Install the requirements